aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 - The operation's current status
 - Whether a result or error is already recorded

+#### 3.3.3 Operation Consistency Checks

+The SDK MUST verify operation consistency when encountering an existing operation:

+- If an operation ID already exists, the SDK MUST verify the operation type matches
+- For example, if an existing operation with ID "op1" is a STEP, the SDK MUST NOT allow a new CALLBACK or WAIT operation to use the same ID
+- Mismatched operation types indicate a determinism violation and SHOULD result in a terminal error

 ### 3.4 Response Size and Error Handling

 The SDK MUST handle API size limit errors gracefully: